Great feasts in the Eastern Orthodox Church: History and overview

 With the exception of the Presentation/Entrance of the Theotokos, appointed hymns for all of the Twelve Great Feasts are found in the Georgian Iadgari (Chantbook) of Jerusalem which was compiled in approximately the middle of the 6th century.
 Thus eleven of the twelve feasts were celebrated in the Greek East for some time prior, as most of the hymnographic content is datable to the 5th century.

 Besides the Twelve Great Feasts, the Orthodox Church knows five other feasts that rank as great feasts, yet without being numbered among the twelve.
 They are: the Circumcision of Christ, the Nativity of St. John the Baptist, the Feast of Saints Peter and Paul, the Beheading of St John the Baptist, and the Intercession of the Theotokos.

 Wing from a Byzantine micromosaic diptych of the 12 Great Feasts, c.
 1310.
 From top left: Annunciation, Nativity, Presentation, Baptism, Transfiguration, Raising of Lazarus.

-In Byzantine art a slightly different group were often depicted as a set, omitting the first three in the list above, and adding the Raising of Lazarus, Crucifixion of Jesus, and Harrowing of Hell.
+In Byzantine art a slightly different group were often depicted as a set, omitting the first three in the list above, and adding the Raising of Lazarus (Lazarus Saturday), Crucifixion of Jesus (Good Friday), and Harrowing of Hell (Holy Saturday).